bbhtt/firefox-nightly-flatpak/README.md

 1. Fork https://gitlab.com/proletarius101/firefox-nightly-flatpak and https://gitlab.com/accessable-net/gitlab-ci-templates/

-2. Clone https://gitlab.com/proletarius101/firefox-nightly-flatpak and update the URLs in `.gitlab-ci.yml` to point to the fork.
+2. Clone the repostories and update the URLs in `.gitlab-ci.yml` to point to the fork.
 Update other files if needed.

 3. Create a new GPG key locally, to sign the repository.